 Brief overview of the importance of home additions

-POLLI Construction: a trusted partner in home remodeling in Vermont
+Polli Construction.
+Inc. is a trusted partner in home remodeling in Vermont

 Understanding Your Needs

 Before meeting with a contractor, you should have a firm understanding of what it is you need from an addition.
 For instance, although it isn’t technically an addition, many people choose to finish their basement as it increases their living space without changing the property’s footprint.
-However, depending on the circumstances of your addition, you may be looking for a project that will provide far more living space than what a simple basement remodel would give.
+However, depending on the circumstances of your addition, you may be looking for a project that will provide far more living space than a simple basement remodel would.

 A. Assessing your current living situation